Ketones in Urine: 14 Causes with Treatment

 Severe infections, such as pneumonia, can cause the body’s metabolism to shift, resulting in elevated levels of ketones in the urine.

-This is because the body is forced to break down fat cells to generate energy, and the ketones are a byproduct.
+The body is forced to break down fat cells to generate energy, and the ketones are a byproduct.
 It is essential to seek medical attention if you have a severe infection and are experiencing increased levels of ketones in the urine.

 13. COVID-19